sciapp/gr/lib/grm/grplot/README.md

 ```

 If wanted the plot can be exported as a `pdf`, `png`, `jpeg` or `svg` file using the interactive menu.
 Alternatively
-these files can directly be created from console line when the enviroment variable `GKS_WSTYPE` is set.
+these files can directly be created from console line when the environment variable `GKS_WSTYPE` is set.

 ## Data file